James St. Clair Morton: Civil War

+Army of the Ohio service

 In May 1862, Morton was assigned to the Army of the Ohio as chief engineer under General Don Carlos Buell.
-He immediately began construction of fortifications around Nashville, Tennessee and was ordered to stay and complete construction while the Army of the Ohio marched to Kentucky.
-The construction of these defenses, named Fort Negley, would take three months to complete and would become the largest inland masonry fort of the time.
+He led construction of fortifications around Nashville, Tennessee and was ordered to stay and complete construction while the Army of the Ohio marched to Kentucky.
+The construction of these defenses, named Fort Negley, was the second most fortified stronghold only outdone by Washington, D.C.
+It was built using over 2,700 conscripted slaves and free blacks from a nearby camp.

+Army of the Cumberland and Pioneer Brigade service

-When General Buell was relieved of command in October 1862, Morton would become chief of engineers of the Army of the Cumberland under General William S. Rosecrans.
-Rosecrans, who was facing engineering problems, decided to organize the Pioneer Brigade, with the intentions of forming an engineer unit.
+When General Buell was relieved of command in October 1862, Morton became chief of engineers of the Army of the Cumberland under General William S. Rosecrans.
+Rosecrans, who was facing engineering problems, organized the Pioneer Brigade, with the intentions of forming an engineer unit.
 This brigade would be composed of mechanics and laborers, totaling 2,600 men.
 They were ordered to train in Nashville for a month and on November 29, 1862, Morton was commissioned as Brigadier General of Volunteers, a position which President Abraham Lincoln had promised him.

-Stones River

 In late December, about 1,700 men of the Pioneer Brigade would join the rest of the Army of the Cumberland on its march to Murfreesboro, Tennessee.
 Arriving on the outskirts of the city on the 29th, they were ordered to build bridges and abatis, to clear roads, and improve fords.
 On the morning of the 31st, the Pioneer Brigade was positioned to the rear of the Union army.
 Around mid-day, the brigade was ordered forward to support Captain James Stokes' Chicago Board of Trade Battery, which was positioned on a small knoll west of the Nashville Turnpike, behind the center of the Union lines.
 Upon arriving, they witnessed hundreds of fleeing soldiers, with the Confederate forces reforming for another attack.
 The Pioneer Brigade was immediately behind the front lines now and from their position, had a clear view of open ground in front of them, offering Stokes' battery a deadly advantage.

 When the Confederates launched the attack, Morton ordered Stokes' battery to open fire with canister, which effectively drove the attackers away.
 He then advanced to a rise and held it under the fire of enemy artillery.
 This repulse helped General Rosecrans buy time as he regrouped stragglers and brought up fresh units to reform the line.
 While he was doing this, three more charges were thrust upon the forward line, with the last charge finally breaking them, causing them to retreat back to the turnpike.
 Morton had his brigade form upon Stokes' battery again.

 Once Rosecrans had formed a new line, the Pioneer Brigade and Stokes' battery were re-adjusted to fit the line, being moved to the front of the turnpike and the right of the new line.
 Additional troops that had been rallied were brought to the right of Morton.